 The last TV piece I did, I got hate mail!
 It was a panel discussion about whether cannabis should be legalised.
 After the hate mail (and a couple of death threats), I decided to stay away from doing any more press.
 I didn’t do any more until I came to work at Oxford Castle Unlocked and appeared as Governor Holloway on Inside Out.
 I really enjoyed the TV work – there are definitely parallels between TV and appearing in court as they’re both like being on stage.
 Now I’m ‘on stage’ as a tour guide at Oxford Castle Unlocked!”

-Paul will be writing more about his policing experiences and his tales of Oxford Castle in future blog posts.
+Paul will be writing more about his policing experiences and his tales of Oxford Castle in future “on the record” blog posts.
 We’re sure there’s plenty more for him to share!